I. General Policy

-E. Associate Vice President, Chief Compliance Officer and Risk Management works with Human Resources to assure that a process is in place for the university to comply with international, state and local laws and regulations.
+E. Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer works with Human Resources to assure that a process is in place for the university to comply with international, state and local laws and regulations.

 F. Information Security Office is responsible for guidance on data security, privacy oversight, and technology risk management related to out-of-state work locations.

 G. Employees who are working out-of-state must comply with Rice policies and procedures and the laws of the location where they work.